dndoja/nvst-academy/src/pages/index.md

 templateKey: index-page
 title: NVST Academy
 image: /img/hero.jpg
-heading: What we offer
+heading: NVST Academy
 description: >-
+  We are a community of financial experts with a passion to help others improve their financial knowledge.
 No matter if you are a beginner or an expert investor, you will most definitely find something within our library of content that will help improve your investing strategies.
 intro:
   blurbs:
     - image: /img/basics.jpg